wailimku/scChIC-seq/README.md

 Introduction
 --------------------------------------

 This repository includes a number of sections describing the analyses in the manuscript.
-The sections are

-1. The analysis of the data in the manuscript
-2. Mapping Using bowte2 (UPDATING)
-3. Pre-processing of Bulk cell data (coming soon)
-4. Pre-processing of scRNA-seq data (coming soon)
-5. Pre-processing of scATAC-seq data (coming soon)
-6. Removing batah effect and clustering (coming soon)
+Any comments and questions are welcome.
+Contact Email address: comamabb@gmail.com

 A. Download files